-- 5.32 Development of four storey office development for IT and science based business at the North West Regional Science Park has also occurred on the city side at Fort George, the former military base.
+- 5.32 Development of four-storey office development for IT and science based business at the North West Regional Science Park has also occurred on the city side at Fort George, the former military base.
 The developed area of this site is approximately 0.88 hectares.
 Permission was granted in 2009 for a Telecommunications building to serve the Hibernia communication link from the USA to GB and Ireland (Project Kelvin).
 A major mixed use development has also been approved for this site in December 2015.
 In Strabane, industrial units were built on a 0.75 hectare site to the south of Orchard Road Industrial Estate outside the development limits.
 Given the small site areas involved, it is not considered meaningful to try and assess take up rates on these.
-It may be concluded that there has been great demand for land for industrial uses outside of the zoned sites in Derry.
-However, in Strabane, the approval of industrial units outside the development limits, point to a shortage of industrial land in the town. - 5.33 In conclusion, an assessment of take up rates can only provide an indication of future land requirements based on past trends, and do not take account of anticipated future population and employment growth over the plan period or changes in the global economy, technology and communications.
+It may be concluded that there has been great demand for land for industrial units outside the development limits, point to a shortage of industrial land in the town. - 5.33 In conclusion, an assessment of take up rates can only provide an indication of future land requirements based on past trends, and do not take account of anticipated future population and employment growth over the plan period or changes in the global economy, technology and communications.
 It is therefore necessary to examine an alternative which offers a more robust approach.